dodeleye99/accelerated-cpp/10_Pointers&Arrays/README.md

 # Chapter 10: Pointers and Arrays

-This chapter focuses on two concepts built-in to C++ that originated from the C programming language: pointers and arrays.
+This chapter focuses on two concepts built into C++ that originated from the C programming language: pointers and arrays.

 * A **pointer** is a **random-access iterator** that holds the **address** (memory location) of an object.
 They are able to "point" to single objects, arrays of objects, and even functions.
 To define a pointer variable in C++, one has to specify the object type __followed__ by an asterix/star `*` character when first declaring it.